 Dr Gordon Fletcher

-Academic Unit Head: International Operations and Information Management
+Academic Unit Head: Operations & Information Management

 New Zealand born and Australian educated.
 I have been at Salford since 2002.

 During my time at Salford I have taught at both postgraduate and undergraduate levels on Java and PHP/MySQL programming and systems development modules.
 I currently teach the first year undergraduate Creating Emerging Technologies module and the final year undergraduate module, Advanced Web Design.